Honfleur hotel

 The various buildings are still here.
 The farm itself in the blue-green reflections of its slate coat, the half-timbered pavilion where animals and people once coexisted, and the marvelous thatched cottage, facing it with its straw hat.
 Once painted by Monet, it was also the complicit witness of the "Saint Siméon meetings," where Boudin, the local boy, led Monet and the entire gang into endless conversations, while these gentlemen savored the fine apple brandy, having temporarily set aside their brushes.

-Even today, the beautiful rooms still exist, and you can sleep in the very room that was once Monet's (room 22) or in Corot's studio (room 19).
-These two artists were particularly attached to these rooms.
-Monet, for the permeating light that bathed it, and Corot because he worked and stayed in his room, whose massive, cantilevered window allowed him to oversee every change in the hues of his beloved Estuary...
-After enchanting all these artists, what better way than to follow in their footsteps, letting yourself be dazzled and enchanted by an extraordinary experience.
+Even today, the beautiful rooms still exist, and you can sleep in the room that was once Monet's (room 22), or in Corot's studio (room 19).
+Both artists were particularly attached to these rooms.
+Corot, because he worked and stayed in his room, whose immense corbelled window allowed him to monitor every change in the colours of his favourite Estuary...
+Having enchanted all these artists, what could be better than to follow in their footsteps, letting yourself be dazzled and lulled by an extraordinary experience?

-For example, you can take painting lessons with an artist from one of Honfleur's oldest fishing families, who loves the beautiful glow of this wonderfully preserved little port.
+You can, for example, take painting lessons with an artist from one of the oldest fishing families in HonfleurYou'll fall in love with the radiance of this wonderfully preserved little port.

 For those who pass by without always seeing it, take the time for a beneficial stop in this timeless Farm, facing the incomparable light that so many eyes, whether blue or black, have admired without reservation.